Entertainment News | 'Devara: Part 1': NTR Jr Share BTS from Montage Song Shoot in Goa | LatestLY

 'Devara' will be released in two parts.

-The first part of the film will be released on April 5.
+The first part of the film will be released later this year in October.

 'Devara' marks the first collaboration of Janhvi with the 'RRR' actor.
 The film marks NTR Jr's second big collaboration with filmmaker Koratala Siva after the 2016 hit film 'Janatha Garage'.